 The trio scooted down an aisle of occupied seats, exchanging pleasant greetings with nearly everyone in their path.
-Eena spotted her good friends midway down the aisle.
+Eena spotted her good friends midway along the aisle.
 Sarii, wearing a blue sun dress, was seated next to her uniformed husband, Rhoen.
-He rose as his queen approached and greeted her with a head bow.
+He rose to his feet as his queen approached and gave the appropriate head bow.

 “Thank you, Rhoen.
 It’s good to see you too.
 How have you all been?”

 “The whole family is quite well, thanks to you.”

 “I can hardly imagine how you must be feeling,” Sarii cut in, “after finding out Kahm Derian is alive!”
 She motioned across the table to an empty chair.
 Her husband was quick to pull out a seat for their royal guest.
 Before the conversation took off, he sent Xander and Willum to fetch her a plate of breakfast.
 Eena could hear the boys bickering down the aisle over who was going to carry the tray.

 Kneading her fingers like a worried mother, Sarii asked again, “How are you handling all this?”

 Eena bit her lip, unsure where to start.
 “Well, I’ll admit the news shook me up at first, but I’m dealing with it better now.”

 Sympathy put a slant in Sarii’s brow line.
 “And poor Ian, the dear, how is he?”

 Eena gripped at her promise pendant unconsciously.
 She wished Ian were present to speak for himself.
 He didn’t bother to respond in her head, so she offered a suitable reply.
 “I know this is difficult for him too, but he seems to be coping.”

 Eena caught a subtle anxious exchange between Sarii and her husband.
 Rhoen asked the next question.